gmlscripts/scripts/Graphics/Sprites/draw_self.md

 draw_self
 =========

-Note: The GameMaker Studio function of the same name produces the same results and obsoletes this script.
+Note: The GameMaker function of the same name produces the same results and obsoletes this script.

 script: draw_self.gml